WICG/fenced-frame/explainer/network_side_channel.md

 ## Mitigations

-These issues are not unique to fenced frames and also exist in cross-site navigations today so they could either depend on future solutions to these for cross-site navigations e.g. [Gnatcatcher](https://github.com/bslassey/ip-blindness), or could have additional specific mitigations for fenced frames.
-These are currently being brainstormed.
+These issues are not unique to fenced frames and also exist in cross-site navigations today so they could either depend on future solutions to these for cross-site navigations e.g. [Gnatcatcher](https://github.com/bslassey/ip-blindness), or could have additional specific mitigations for fenced frames such as ad rendering in which all network-loaded resources come from a trusted CDN that does not keep logs of the resources it serves.
+The privacy model and browser trust mechanism for such a CDN would require further work.
 Both the opaque-ads consumers, FLEDGE and SharedStorage will guarantee k-anonymity of the URL used to create the fenced frame.
-This, in conjunction with other solutions like Gnatcatcher, will mitigate the cross-site data joining attack to a large extent.